 - 2 ADC Compact Plus in Pediatric Radiology

-- 2 ADC Compacts in Comprehensive Rehab
+- 2 ADC Compacts in Medical Plaza - Miller (formerly Comprehensive Rehab)

 - 7 GE scanners, 1 State of the Art HD750 64 slice scanner, 1 VCT 64 Slice scanner, and 1 Lightspeed 16 slice scanner in Main Radiology

 - 1 Siemens Sensation 64 slice scanner with fluoro capability in Main Radiology

 - 3 GE 16 slice CT scanner in Comprehensive Cancer Center

 - 2 GE VCT 64 slice scanner in Main ED